 Elizabeth was born 7 September 1533 CE at Greenwich Palace, the daughter of Henry VIII of England (r.
 1509-1547 CE) and Anne Boleyn (c.
 1501-1536 CE).
 The princess was named after her grandmother, Elizabeth of York (b.
 1466 CE), wife of Henry VII of England (r.
 1485-1509 CE).
 When her father fell out with Anne (and had her imprisoned and then executed), his marriage was annulled and Elizabeth was declared illegitimate.
 The king then married his third wife, Jane Seymour (c.
 1509-1537 CE) in May 1536 CE.
 Jane gave Henry a legitimate son, Edward, who would succeed his father and become Edward VI of England (r.
 1547-1553 CE).
 Elizabeth did not find a happy family home until her father married his sixth and final wife, Catherine Parr (c.
 1512-1548 CE) in July 1543 CE.
 Catherine Parr undertook the welfare and education of her adopted children, which for Elizabeth included learning French, Italian, Latin, and Greek, as well as studying theology, history, music, moral philosophy and rhetoric (which came in handy later for her self-penned speeches as queen).
 When Catherine remarried after Henry's death, there were allegations against Elizabeth's stepfather, Thomas Seymour (c.
 1508-1549 CE), that he had behaved lewdly and improperly with a willing Princess Elizabeth.

 During the reign of her brother Edward, Elizabeth kept a low profile and resided at Hatfield in Hertfordshire.
-When Edward died in July 1553 CE and left no heir, his eldest half-sister Mary, daughter of Catherine of Aragon (1485-1536 CE), became queen.
+When Edward died in July 1553 CE and left no heir, his eldest half-sister Mary, daughter of Catherine of Aragon (1485-1536 CE) inherited the English throne.
 Both Henry VIII and Edward VI had pursued the Protestant reformation of the Church of England but Mary, like her mother, was a staunch Catholic.
 Mary reversed the reformist legislation that had been passed by Parliament since 1529 CE and earned her lasting nickname 'Bloody Mary' by burning prominent Protestants at the stake.
 Mary also departed from Tudor tradition and married Prince Philip (l.
 1527-1598 CE), son of King Charles V of Spain (r.
 1516-1556 CE).
 Philip became the King of Spain in 1556 CE and so Mary its queen.

 Spain was England's great enemy, and many in the country were concerned that England's wealth would be used to fund Spanish ambitions abroad.
 A rising level of popular discontent with Mary's political and religious choices broke out in the form of the Wyatt Rebellion of January 1554 CE.
 The rebels perhaps even hoped to put Elizabeth on the throne and then have her marry Edward Courtenay, the great-grandson of Edward IV of (r.
 1461-1470 CE).
 The rebellion was quashed, but it demonstrated that, for many, Elizabeth represented the new sense of nationalism that was developing in England.
 Mary suspected her sister of being involved in the rebellion - even if Elizabeth had made no public statements on either the Reformation or Spanish Marriage - and so she was detained in the Tower on 17 March 1554 CE.
 Two months later, Elizabeth was moved on to Woodstock in Oxfordshire where she was kept under house arrest.
 The next year the two sisters reconciled and Elizabeth was allowed her freedom back.